jialuechen/windtunnel/README.md

 </div>

-**DeepFolio** is a Python library for portfolio optimization built on top of Google's TensorFlow platform.
-It combines traditional optimization techniques with deep learning approaches to provide a powerful toolkit for investment professionals and researchers.
+**DeepFolio** is a Python library for real-time portfolio optimization built on top of Google's TensorFlow platform.
+It combines optimization techniques (both convex and non-convex) with deep learning approaches to provide a powerful toolkit for investment professionals and researchers.

 ## Installation